guilhermesiani/guilhermesiani.github.io/_posts/2020-08-02-how-i-use-tdd-on-practice.markdown

 #### Tools

-- I choose **C++** programming language for this example, but the principles applied will be the same in any other language or paradigm.
+- I choose **C++** programming language for this example, but the principles applied will be the same in any other programming language or paradigm.
 - We'll use a testing framework called **Catch**, for C++.
 - We must write all points that must be covered by tests, so we can't miss a checklist (it can be a simple paper and pencil).

 Let's start with:

-**Step 1:** Creation of checklist and implementation of technical requisites, what could be lower or upper level.
+**Step 1:** Creation of technical requisites checklist, what could be lower or upper-level implementation.

 - **sum score**
 - subtract score